alexbrumwell/Honours_project/Inbreeding_project/Inbreeding_code.md

 Anubhab removed several of the indiviudals that had low coverage and the nwe aaply site-mean-depth

 4. Remove the top and bottom 2.5% mean site depth
 ```bash
 vcftools --vcf variants_rmvIndels_minQ30_minGQ30_mac3_hwe0.05_PASSonly_maxmissing0.8.recode.vcf --site-mean-depth --out variants_rmvIndels_minQ30_minGQ30_mac3_hwe0.05_PASSonly_maxmissing0.8
 ```
 * `--site-mean-depth`: *Generates a file containing the mean depth per site averaged across all individuals*

-Then we use R to calculate the top and bottom 2.5% quartile:
+Then I use R to calculate the top and bottom 2.5% quartile:
 ```R
 R # This activates R in the command line